Make-Magazine/makehub/wp-content/plugins/vimeography-developer-bundle/vimeography-themes/vimeography-sixup/readme.txt

 Heck yeah!
 Use the appearance editor to change your theme's style so that it matches your site perfectly.

 == Changelog ==

+= 2.1.1 =
+* Bump compatibility to WordPress 5.5

+= 2.1 =
+* [New] Search bar now shows number of results
+* [Tweak] Video will autoplay on thumbnail click if playlisting is enabled
+* [Fix] Improved styling on smaller screens
+* [Fix] Remove call to scrollToTop which does not exist
+* Update theme dependencies to latest versions
+* Add `fitvidsignore` attribute to player to prevent fitvids intervention
+* Add support for loading "unlisted" videos in Pro
+* Improve error message with link to docs on video load error
+* Bump compatibility to WordPress 5.4
+* Update markup to latest rc-slider compatibility

+= 2.0.7 =
+* [Tweak] Thumbnails are now lazy loaded by default
+* [Tweak] Unload the video player before loading a new video in it

 = 2.0.6 =
 * [Fix] Introduce fallback for when source video downloads are unavailable
 * [Fix] Navigate to the current window pathname instead of root